 Aran Thatch Cottage

-A unique experience, Aran Thatch cottage was built in 1844 and is a traditional authentic thatch cottage, dating back to the Great Famine.
+A unique experience, the Aran Thatch cottage was built in 1844 and is a traditional authentic thatch cottage dating back to the Great Famine.
 The cottage has two bedrooms.
 The first has a double bed, and the second has two singles.

-The cottage is located on the island of Inishmore, the largest of the Aran islands.
+The cottage is located on Inishmore, the largest of the Aran islands.

-Aran cottage is in high demand.
-Due to its well preserved history and the aforementioned popularity, you will be paying a bit extra to stay here.
-But even in Ireland, there are not many people who can say that they stayed in a house that is over 150 years old and has a traditional thatched roof!
+Aran cottages are in high demand.
+Due to their well-preserved history and popularity, you will pay a bit extra to stay here.
+But even in Ireland, not many people can say that they stayed in a house that is over 150 years old and has a traditional thatched roof!

-The house has been fully renovated and fits 4 people, but can comfortably fit up to 6 if necessary.
-There is a fully fitted kitchen, wet room styled bathroom and two bedrooms, so you can enjoy modern comforts in a traditional Irish cottage.
+The house has been fully renovated and can comfortably accommodate 4 people, but it can comfortably accommodate up to 6 if necessary.
+It has a fully fitted kitchen, wet room-style bathroom, and two bedrooms, so you can enjoy modern comforts in a traditional Irish cottage.

-The cottage welcomes families, solo travellers, couples and business travellers.
-It is a 30 minute walk from Kilronan which is the main village on the island.
+The cottage welcomes families, solo travellers, couples, and business travellers.
+It is a 30-minute walk from Kilronan, the island’s main village.

 Aran Islands Camping and Glamping

-Purpose built campsite and glamping sites are found within walking distance of the ferry terminal at Kilronan, the main village in Inishmore.
+Purpose-built campsites and glamping sites are within walking distance of the ferry terminal at Kilronan, the main village in Inishmore.
 The Aran Islands camping and glamping site overlooks panoramic views of Galway Bay and the mountains of Connemara.

-Please note the campsite do not accept hen or stag groups, it purpose built as a relaxing site for families and individual guests.
+Please note that the campsite does not accept hen or stag groups.
+It was purpose-built as a relaxing site for families and individual guests.

-One of the best places to stay in Galway is the Aran islands, but if you really want to take your trip to the next level, why not try glamping?
+One of the best places to stay in Galway is the Aran Islands, but if you want to take your trip to the next level, why not try glamping?

 Places to stay in Galway: Connemara